(Updated June 2017 – New prices)

 Hootsuite and SproutSocial have allowed you to schedule your social media posts for a long time, but once the posts have been published- that’s it!
 By this I mean you would have to remember to re-post the same piece of content again in the future.
 It took them a while to add a queuing system like Buffer, but due to the popularity of Buffer both SproutSocial and Hootsuite ended up adding this functionality.
 Hootsuite does this via the Hootlet extension or on the dashboard via AutoSchedule.
 SproutSocial’s system is called SproutQueue.
 Unlike Edgar, they are only schedule one-off posts, so once they’ve been posted from the schedule, you’ll have to re-craft the post and reschedule in the future.

-MavSocial is a new tool on the block and like Hootsuite and SproutSocial can be classed as an “all in one” social media management tool.
+MavSocial is another socila media management tool and like Hootsuite and SproutSocial can be classed as an “all in one” social media management tool.
 It does offer something quite different though- and that is a digital assets manager integrated within.
 That means you can upload and store all your digital assets (videos, photos and more)- all within MavSocial.
 That is so important- it means that you’ll have all your content assets in one library and accessible to your marketing team.
 Not only can you upload your own content, but you can purchase stock images and videos right from within MavSocial.
 This is something that sets MavSocial apart from other tools, and it is a huge time saver.

 MavSocial allows you to manage multiple networks and has the advantage of integrating with Chinese and Japanese networks such as Youku, Weibo and Renren with full international character support.
 Whilst MavSocial offers a powerful campaign manager and has scheduling and cross posting capability, it doesn’t have a queuing system or a feature where you can cycle through a library of posts.